Dan has been a homeowner for some 40 years and has nearly always done his own repair and improvement tasks. He is a

 Not to worry—replacing shingles on your roof, repairing a little wind or tree-limb damage is not a huge deal and is well within the home handyman's capabilities.
 It requires only a few tools, found in most homeowners tool kits, and a little time.

 Don't put off this minor task too long though; missing or damaged shingles can well end up turning a perfectly good roof into a major leaking roof repair, including repairs to damaged floors or ceilings below.
 It isn't worth it.

 Tools You'll Need

 - A hammer will be necessary to drive new nails, along with a handful of roofing nails.
-These are not normal nails, but have an extra large head.
+These are not normal nails; they have an extra-large head.

-- Depending on weather, some form of heat may be helpful as well.
+- Depending on the weather, some form of heat may be helpful as well.
 Existing shingles must be carefully bent out of the way, and cold shingles can and will snap under the pressure.
-A common bernzamatic torch would do the job if used carefully; in the photos used for this roof repair a large propane weed burner was planned for heating cold shingles.
-It turned out not to be necessary - temperatures were in the mid thirty degree F range and the shingles bent nicely.
+A common Bernzomatic torch would do the job if used carefully; in the photos used for this roof repair, a large propane weed burner was planned for heating cold shingles.
+It turned out not to be necessary.
+Temperatures were in the mid thirty degree F range and the shingles bent nicely.
 It was used as a final step, however, to help immediately seal new shingles down to old ones.

 - A ladder or other access will, of course, be necessary to get onto the roof.

 How to Remove the Old, Damaged Shingles

 When shingles are blown off or damaged it is only the bottom half of a shingle that is typically damaged.
 What you see on a roof is only half of each shingle; the other half is tucked up and under the next higher shingle.
 In order to replace a shingle, then, the upper half must be removed first.

 - To do this, carefully insert the pry bar between the existing upper shingle still in good repair and the damaged one, working them apart.
 Take care here; it is quite easy to tear the shingle still in good repair, which will mean that it, too, must be replaced.